davidpallmann/sql-database-binding-azurefunc-v1/README.md

 [SQLDatabase(ConnectionString = "ConnectionString", TableName = "Book", SQLQuery = "")] ICollector<DataTable> output,
 ```

+Use the data type that suits you best.

 ### Supported Data Types

 Your [SQLDatabase] attribute should be followed by a variable, which can be either of these types: